ydamergi/transcriptome_analysis/README.md

 ### get_count_data: <br>
 Reads and prepares count data for a weighted gene co-expression network analysis.
-Performs the following steps:
+Performs the following steps:<br>
-Read the count data.
+Read the count data. <br>
-Filter the count data: removes genes with low expression levels and samples with low reads generated.
+Filter the count data: removes genes with low expression levels and samples with low reads generated.<br>
-Merge the count data with sample information.
+Merge the count data with sample information. <br>
-Extract the genes of interest: protein-coding genes, lncRNAs, and pseudogenes.
+Extract the genes of interest: protein-coding genes, lncRNAs, and pseudogenes.<br>
 Write the filtered count data to a file.<br>

 ### co_expression_analysis : <br>
-Performs a weighted gene co-expression network analysis using the [WGCNA R package]([https://gaganpreetkaurkalsi.netlify.app/](https://cran.r-project.org/web/packages/WGCNA/index.html)) .
+Performs a weighted gene co-expression network analysis using the [WGCNA R package]([(https://cran.r-project.org/web/packages/WGCNA/index.html))] .
 Allows to identify groups of genes that are co-expressed, (correlated expression levels).
 These groups of genes are called modules, they are likely to be involved in the same biological processes.
 Performs the following steps:<br>
 Filter and normalize the count data. <br>
 Construct the co-expression network.<br>